 More specifically, an existing laboratory methodology called digital droplet (ddPCR) is being adapted by laboratories worldwide, including those involved in this project, to conduct SARS-CoV-2 wastewater testing.
 The ddPCR can detect and quantify RNA in a sample; therefore, it can determine the presence of the SARS-CoV-2 virus, as well as the amount of the virus.

-- News Release: Michigan launches $10 million COVID-19 in wastewater surveillance grant program (September 16, 2020)
+- September 16, 2020: Michigan launches $10 million COVID-19 in wastewater surveillance grant program

 Pilot Project Sampling and Testing Locations